HeadphoneTaco/SpinSpinSpin/SpinToWin/Assets/_Project/Code/Core/StateMachineSetup.md

 ## 4. Transitions (bubble cover → swap → reveal)

 The transition is a full-screen overlay that **covers** the screen, lets the swap happen while hidden, then **reveals**.
-The look is Mina's bubble animation; the mechanism is two scripts.
+The look is the bubble animation; the mechanism is two scripts.

 - `GameTransitions` lives on `[Managers]` (`Start`).
 It listens to `StateEntered` and, on a scene change, calls `Cover → load → Reveal`.